ajzeffer/bash/readme.md

 This also helps devs on your team follow a semantic commit message patter that I have found very usefule

 src: https://seesparkbox.com/foundry/semantic_commit_messages

+## kill-port
+`kill-port 8080`
+If you running node and it doesn't shut down properly then you can get processes stuck running on port 3000 or 8080 ... you can use this command to kill the processes without having to remember the individual commands